"Nothing had prepared Nick for the sheer beauty of the village perched above the purpling sea..."

 “He will if he has faith.”

-“Well, if you are talking about watching it grow from heaven, that’s not the perspective he wants.
-He likes to look up at his trees from down here on Earth.”
+“Well, if you are talking about watching trees grow from heaven, that’s not the perspective he wants.
+He likes to look up at them from down here on Earth.”

 “Do you, Father?
 Because if you did, I don’t think you would worry about your bell tower more than all of this.”
 Lydia opened her arms to embrace the whole village.